duckdb/duckdb-web/internals/storage.md

 00000014
 ```

-A simple example of reading the storage version using python is below.
+A simple example of reading the storage version using Python is below.

 ```python
 import struct